 We might want to stop message delivery on an outbound-endpoint after a certain exception is thrown.
 A remote system under load or the target of a denial-of-service attach is a good example.
-In this scenario it would be nice to automatically stop delivery for a certain period of time to not exacerbate the situation.

 In previous posts explaining the enterprise integration patterns with example Mule configuration I have covered Content-Enricher and Content-based Routing patterns, today I’ll talking about the “Message Filter” pattern.